You have no items in your shopping cart.

 Remember, states of charge in any battery are based on capacity, not voltage for the simple reason voltage drop in a battery is non-linear.

 The below table shows a voltage vs capacity comparision for 1S to 4S Lipos.

-THEY WILL VARY WITH CELL TYPE AGE AND QUALITY ETC
+AND SUBJECT TO VARY WITH CELL TYPE, AGE AND QUALITY ETC

 And last, but not least, we come to battery storage.
 For long term storage, the batteries should be discharged or charged, depending on their current state, to around 3.8v per cell.
 That voltage will ensure that the battery will not be damaged over long periods out of use, and will also prevent the voltage from dropping too low due to self-discharge.
 Most modern chargers should have programs for charging/discharging batteries to storage level voltage.
 As a general rule NEVER leave your batteries charged for more than one day.
 Some people might argue that even one day is a long time for a Lipo battery to stay charged.
-It is recommended to always charge the batteries one day before you get to the flying field.
-If you know you are not going to be using some batteries for a long time - anything from a week to over a year - make sure you discharge/charge them to 3.8v per cell before you store them.
+It is recommended to always charge the battery the same day you plan to go to the flying field.

 As long as the voltage is 3.8v per cell, the Lipos should be OK to sit for a long period.
 Well, that about concludes it for now, so if you've understood at least half of the information above, your batteries should last much longer.